RE-AIM 2.0/Contextually Expanded RE-AIM

 information tooltip image These are ratings given by users of the site.

-information tooltip image Name of the construct developed by classifying/aligning the elements abstracted from models.
+information tooltip image Name of the assessment developed by classifying/aligning the elements abstracted from models.

 Website: